This post may contain affiliate links.

 - Pause several times to scrape down sides of the bowl while it is beating.
 The frosting will double in volume and will go from a dull, matte white to a shiny, satiny, fluffy white when it is ready.

-- Whip the frosting.
-Whip it good.
-Use only a whisk attachment on a stand mixer, the paddle attachment will not whip enough air into the frosting to the fluffy, cloud-like texture.
+- Use the whisk attachment on your stand mixer: the paddle attachment will not whip as much air into the frosting to get the best fluffy, cloud-like texture.

 - The temperature of the butter is important.
 Here’s how to quickly bring butter to room temperature.
 Ideally, the butter should be around 65ºF, which is actually cooler than most rooms (why do we say “room temperature”).
 You don’t want your butter to be super soft or partly melted (it won’t be able to hold air).
 Likewise, it won’t cream properly if too cold.
-I pull out an instant thermometer and check that it’s in this 60ºF-65ºF zone.
+I pull out an instant thermometer and check that it’s in this 60ºF-65ºF zone, but you can just press it with your pinkie.
+You should be able to leave a dent, but your finger will feel resistance (not sink right in).

 - AIR IS THE SECRET INGREDIENT: Allow the mixture to whip for a solid 5 minutes.
 Letting the mixer run for a prolonged time allows the butter and sugar to whip up into a luscious, pillowy texture that incorporates a lot of air for a mouthfeel that teeters on the precipice of mousse-like.
 Because air is incorporated to make up a lot of volume, the sugar is less dominant for perfectly sweet, never cloying, icing for the cake.
 If you are using a hand mixer instead of a powerful stand mixer, you might need to double that time.
 You’ll know it’s ready because the frosting goes from dull to shiny.